 *Remember: these are base prices and do not include the additional costs I have mentioned here.

 additional Costs To Consider When Building OR Buying a house

 - Refrigerator.
 Typically a refrigerator is not included when you build OR buy a new home, so this is another cost that will come out of pocket.
-We are planning to keep an eye on big sales like Black Friday to snag a good deal on a fridge.
-Our new house WILL have a built-in stainless steel microwave, dishwasher, oven and gas range.
-All of these items are included.
+We bought our fridge from Nebraska Furniture Mart when they had a really good sale.
+They said that if we saw a lower price for it before our move-in date, they would match it.
+NFM is also delivering it to our house.
+(Our new house will have a built-in stainless steel microwave, dishwasher, oven and gas range.
+All of these items are included in the purchase price.)

 I’m sure there are others I’m forgetting, but hopefully that gives you an idea on the cost comparison!